Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 **Before entering into numpy more deeply**

-I think I have to organize this concept of Numpy. i.e about one-dimension array
+I think I have to organize this concept of Numpy. i.e about one-dimension array.

 As You can see the above two examples. there is a little strange thing.

 When you make 2 X 2 matrix, I could verify the shape of 2 X 2 matrix with **b.shape**

-let's check it with code
+let's check it with code.

 ```python
 >>> import numpy as np